Australian residential architectural styles: Victorian Georgian

 An extension and continuation of the Old Colonial Georgian style into the Victorian era.
 Georgian style houses built before c.1840 are characterised as Old Colonial Georgian, while buildings between c.1840 and c.1890 are characterised as Victorian Georgian.
-Both styles are essentially the same, being characterised by symmetrical facades, simple rectangular and prismatic shapes, and orderliness.
+Both styles are essentially the same, being characterised by symmetrical facades, centrally located front and back doors, simple rectangular and prismatic shapes, and orderliness.
 Six and eight paned windows were common.
 In the Inter-War period, architects such as William Hardy Wilson revived the Old Colonial Georgian style, leading to the Inter-War Georgian Revival.

 Victorian Regency

 As with Victorian Georgian architecture, the Victorian Regency style was a continuation of the Old Colonial Regency style into the Victorian era (c.1840 – c.1890).
 The Regency style was a refinement of the Georgian style, with elaborations like a portico with columns at the front of the house.

 Victorian Free Classical

 In the Old Colonial era, buildings of the Old Colonial Grecian style attempted to emulate the refined elegance of ancient Greece.
-However in the Victorian era, Australia's booming migrant society sought an architectural language to flaunt its newfound prosperity, and found it in an exaggerated Classical style that took inspiration from the "extroverted pomp of imperial Rome and the grandeur of the fully developed European Renaissance."
+However, in the Victorian era, Australia's booming migrant society sought an architectural language to flaunt its newfound prosperity, and found it in an exaggerated Classical style that took inspiration from the "extroverted pomp of imperial Rome and the grandeur of the fully developed European Renaissance."
 The Classical style embodied solidity, permanency, reason and rationality.
 There were two main sub-divisions of this style.
 The Victorian Academic Classical style involved strict and faithful interpretation of historical examples, and most examples of this style are non-residential, being often used for town halls, banks, and other public buildings.
 Buildings the Academic style were symmetrical in plan and massing, and involved correct application of one of the five architectural orders to determine proportions.
 However the restrictions of this style did not suit the ebullient attitudes of the era, and many buildings were built in the Victorian Free Classical style; which employed classical elements with little care shown towards the proper rules of the Academic style.
 Buildings in the Free style were often asymmetrical and combined elements of the classical language idiosyncratically, sometimes in combination with other styles.